Polprzewodnikowy/SummerCart64/README.md

 One option is to ask in `#summer-cart-64` channel on [N64brew](https://discord.gg/WqFgNWf) Discord server if someone is making a group order.

-If you want to order it yourself then I've prepared all necessary manufacturing files on [PCBWay Shared Project](https://www.pcbway.com/project/shareproject/SC64_an_open_source_Nintendo_64_flashcart_14b9688a.html) site.
+If you want to order it yourself then I've prepared all necessary manufacturing files on the [PCBWay Shared Project](https://www.pcbway.com/project/shareproject/SC64_an_open_source_Nintendo_64_flashcart_14b9688a.html) site.

-Full disclosure: for every order made through this link I will receive 10% of PCB manufacturing and PCB assembly service cost.
+**Full disclosure**: for every order made through [this link](https://www.pcbway.com/project/shareproject/SC64_an_open_source_Nintendo_64_flashcart_14b9688a.html) I will receive 10% of PCB manufacturing and PCB assembly service cost (price of the components is not included in the split).
 This is a great way of supporting further project development.

+**Be careful**: this is an advanced project and it is assumed that you have enough knowledge about electronics.
+Selecting wrong options or giving PCB manufacturer wrong information might result in an undesired time and/or money loss.
+Boards also come unprogrammed from the manufacturer - you need to do **initial programming step** yourself after receiving the board.
+To avoid problems _**please**_ read **both** [build guide](./docs/06_build_guide.md) and description on the shared project page **in full**.
+If you have even slightest doubt about the ordering or programming process, it is better to leave it to someone experienced - ask in the Discord server mentioned above if that's the case.

 If you don't need a physical product but still want to support me then check my [GitHub sponsors](https://github.com/sponsors/Polprzewodnikowy) page.